adobe/aepsdk-core-ios/README.md

 `File > Swift Packages > Add Package Dependency...`

-Enter the URL for the AEPCore package repository: `https://github.com/adobe/aepsdk-core-ios.git`
+Enter the URL for the AEPCore package repository: `https://github.com/adobe/aepsdk-core-ios.git`.

+When prompted, make sure you change the branch to `main`. (in the future we will reference specific tags/versions instead)

 Alternatively, if your project has a `Package.swift` file, you can add AEPCore directly to your dependencies: